mglerner/IntroToBiophysics/README.md

 **TODO** Learning goals, description of project.

-When people ask me what it means to be a Biophysicist, my stock answer is "I like to think like a Physicist, but am fascinated by problems that come from Biology." **Introduction to Biophysics** is an introduction to that mindset, summed up wonderfully by the back-cover of [Physical Biology of the Cell][PBoC]:
+When people ask me what it means to be a Biophysicist, my stock answer is "I like to think like a physicist, but am fascinated by problems that come from biology." **Introduction to Biophysics** is an introduction to that mindset, summed up wonderfully by the back-cover of [Physical Biology of the Cell][PBoC]: